Drought Affecting Salmon

 If you see drought conditions in your area that are impacting salmon habitat or might be impeding salmon migration, please use the reporting tool below.

-With significant portions of B.C. currently at a level 4 or 5 drought level, we expect to see adverse effects on habitat.
+With much of B.C. expected to experience drought this summer, we will likely see adverse effects on habitat.
 Warm stream temperatures and drought are two significant factors that can affect salmon survival and reproductive success.
 Parched streams and side-channels along rivers become unviable habitat for returning adult salmon and juveniles.

 OBSERVE

-Look for low water levels that are impeding the passage of salmon to their spawning grounds, or stranding them in water that might be too warm.
+Look for low water levels that are leaving fish stranded or impeding the passage of salmon to their spawning grounds.

 DOCUMENT